w3f/General-Grants-Program/grants/speculative/polkadot_substrate_haskell_api.md

 #### Deliverables:

-- Live repo for Haskell Substrate/Polkadot API with a readme that describes how to run, test & contribute
+- Live repo for Haskell Substrate/Polkadot API with a readme
+- Documentation that describes how to run and test
 - Docker environment with working local testnet
 - CI for building & testing
 - Haskell implementation of the SCALE codec (https://github.com/paritytech/parity-scale-codec)
+- Documentation for SCALE library
 - Type definitions for substrate types and codecs

 #### Payout: \$10,000 USD